SS.10: History

 In late 1955, Israel ordered 36 SS.10 launchers.
-They were received a year later, too late for the IDF to use them in the 1956 Suez Crisis.
-Subsequently, a self-propelled variant was developed, with four launchers carried by Dodge truck.
-In the early 1960s, SS.10 missiles were retired from the IDF service, replaced by SS.11.
+They were received a year later, too late for the IDF to use them during the 1956 Suez Crisis.
+Subsequently, a self-propelled variant was developed, with four launchers carried by a Dodge truck.
+In the early 1960s, SS.10 missiles were retired from IDF service, replaced by SS.11.

-The US Army was interested in the missile from an early stage, but pursued development of their own missile - the SSM-A-23 Dart missile.
-However, after the SSM-A-23 was cancelled in 1958, they began to consider procuring the SS.10 and SS.11 missiles.
-In February 1959, they decided to buy the SS.10 as a stopgap.
-The missile was delivered in January 1960 and was phased out in 1963 in favour of the MGM-32 Entac.
+The US Army was interested in the missile from an early stage, but pursued development of their own missile – the SSM-A-23 Dart.
+However, after the Dart was cancelled in 1958, they began to consider procuring SS.10 and SS.11 missiles.
+In February 1959, the US Army decided to buy the SS.10 as a stopgap measure.
+The missile was delivered in January 1960 and was phased out in 1963 in favor of the MGM-32 Entac.
 The missile received the designation MGM-21A.

 Description

 In flight, the missile is steered by an unusual arrangement of electrically powered vibrating spoilers, the power for these spoilers is transmitted to the missile along the guidance wires from the operator's station.
 Since the missile spins in flight, a gyroscope is needed to determine which spoilers are currently up/down or left/right.
-Guiding the missile to the target is very demanding and requires a high level of operator skill and concentration - this is typical with MCLOS guided missiles.
+Guiding the missile to the target is very demanding and requires a high level of operator skill and concentration.
+This is typical with MCLOS guided missiles.